sustainity-dev/data/library/wiki.md

 Therefore, not many connections can be made in this way.
 To find more matches we also try looking at company names, but that's not a reliable method, because such names are not unique.
-I the future we plan to:
+In the future we plan to:
  - suplement Wikidata with information that we found is missing
  - actively ask vertifiers to include identifiers in their data
  - actively ask companies to fill Wikidata with information about their products.